awentzonline/image-analogies/README.md

 ----------------------
 ![Image of arch](https://raw.githubusercontent.com/awentzonline/image-analogies/master/images/image-analogy-explanation.jpg)

 This is basically an implementation of "texture by numbers" from this "Image Analogies" paper http://www.mrl.nyu.edu/projects/image-analogies/index.html In our case, we use feature maps from VGG16.
-The patch matching and blending is done with a method described in http://arxiv.org/abs/1601.04589
+The patch matching and blending is done with a method described in "Combining Markov Random Fields and Convolutional Neural Networks for Image Synthesis" http://arxiv.org/abs/1601.04589

 The code is adapted from the Keras "neural style transfer" example.